Cray-HPE/docs-csm/background/ncn_boot_workflow.md

     ncn/pit# efibootmgr -n 0014
     ```

-1. Verify the `BootNext` device is what was selected:
+1. Verify that the `BootNext` device is what was selected.

     ```bash
     ncn/pit# efibootmgr | grep -i bootnext
+    ```

+    Example outptut:

+    ```text
     BootNext: 0014
     ```

 1. Now the UEFI Samsung Flash Drive will boot next.

-    > **Note** There are duplicates in the list.
+    > **NOTE:** There are duplicates in the list.
 During boot, the EFI boot manager will select the first one.
-If the first one is false, false entries can be deleted with
+If the first one is false, then it can be deleted with
     > `efibootmgr -b 0014 -d`.

 This is the end of the `Locating USB device` procedure.